austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Started recipe box project, began the design using bootstrap

 **Thoughts**: Ready to start using bootstrap and making my websites cleaner.
 This seems like a good project to get more familiar with the React lifecycle.

+### Day 53: September 16, 2017

+**Today's Progress**: Continuing work on recipe box

+**Thoughts**: Didn't have much time to work on this today, but I'm ready to get right back into it tomorrow